MariaHochstoeger/el-madre/Testing.md

 - I confirmed that the user receives meaningful feedback messages on their actions, such as "You have signed out" or "Successfully signed in as [ user ]".
 - I made sure that only logged in users can choose from Categories or add / remove Favourites.
 - I checked that on signing out, a second layer of confirmation is needed to ensure no accidental sign-out.
-- I ensured that the brand logo acts as a link back to the homepage.
 - I confirmed that header and footer are easily readable and understandable.

 ### Fixed Bugs